OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 Please do leave a comment.
 I look forward to seeing your suggestions, and I hope to add a few of them to my personal reading list for the upcoming holiday season.

 But more importantly, if you like books, I encourage you to choose one, buy a copy and set aside some time to start reading.
-In this crazy year more than ever before, I’ve found it especially cathartic and valuable to block out a few hours, pop the kettle on, turn off my devices, and to sit back with a notepad, pen and a good book about how to prosper in the face of unexpected challenges and uncertain market conditions.
+In this crazy year more than ever before, I’ve found it especially cathartic and valuable to block out a few hours, pop the kettle on, turn off my devices, and to sit back with a notepad, pen, and a good book about how to prosper in the face of unexpected challenges and uncertain market conditions.

 Deploy often, keep learning, and stay safe folks.

-*
+***

 If you’d like to work with me (virtually) as a DevOps mentor, coach, consultant or trainer: [www.dlmconsultants.com](http://www.dlmconsultants.com)